d2l-ai/d2l-en/chapter_linear-networks/generalization.md

 1. When can you solve the problem of polynomial regression exactly?
 1. Give at least five examples where dependent random variables make treating the problem as IID data inadvisable.
 1. Can you ever expect to see zero training error?
 Under which circumstances would you see zero generalization error?
-1. Why is $k$-fold crossvalidation very expensive to compute?
+1. Why is $K$-fold cross-validation very expensive to compute?
-1. Why is the $k$-fold crossvalidation error estimate biased?
+1. Why is the $K$-fold cross-validation error estimate biased?
 1. The VC dimension is defined as the maximum number of points that can be classified with arbitrary labels $\{\pm 1\}$ by a function of a class of functions.
 Why might this not be a good idea to measure how complex the class of functions is?
 Hint: what about the magnitude of the functions?
 1. Your manager gives you a difficult dataset on which your current algorithm doesn't perform so well.
 How would you justify to him that you need more data?
 Hint: you cannot increase the data but you can decrease it.